Nevuqe/nqc/contrib/libxo/doc/getting.rst

 Getting libxo
 =============

-libxo now ships as part of the FreeBSD Operating System (as of Release 11).
+libxo now ships as part of the NQC Operating System (as of Release 11).

 libxo source code lives on github: